TerraBite147/higher-or-lower/README.md

 - A username to record previous scores.
 - A leader board to compare the user's personal best with other users'
+- 404 Page for when the user enters an invalid URL.

 ## __User Experience (UX)__